 Traveling to Montpellier by Train: Comfort, Speed and Sustainability

-Opting for the train as a means of transport is not only an environmentally responsible choice, but also an unrivalled opportunity to immerse yourself in the European landscapes while travelling quickly and comfortably.
+Choosing the train as your mode of transport is not only an eco-friendly choice but also a unique opportunity to immerse yourself in Europe’s breathtaking landscapes as you travel quickly and comfortably.
 Thanks to SNCF’s extensive rail network, you can connect directly to iconic destinations such as Montpellier or Nîmes, directly from Spain, ensuring a hassle-free arrival to the region’s gems.

 🚅Ready to see France from a moving window and let yourself be carried away by the magic of its landscapes?
 Discover the best routes and exclusive promotions that SNCF Connect has for you.